Czirion/MAGs-workflow/index.md

----
-title: "Creating MAGs"
-objectives:
-- "Assemble a metagenome with metaSPAdes"
-- "Bin the contigs of your metagenome"
-- "Reassemble the reads from each bin to create the MAGs"
-- "Check the completeness and contamination of your MAGs"
----

-> ## Important notes
+## Instructions to use the pipeline
-> The scripts are a template to create a script addapted to your sample.
-You have to run this scripts puting certain arguments in the command line in order (each scripts tells you what arguments).
-The output will be a script with the information of your sample ready to be run by the cluster (`qsub runScript_mysample.sh`).
+Here you will find scripts that you will use to create the scripts adapted to your sample data.
+You have to run these scripts puting certain arguments in the command line in order (each scripts tells you what arguments).
+The output will be a script with the information of your sample ready to be run by the cluster.
+The scripts are meant to be run in order along with other commands.

 # Script to run metaSPAdes (in the cluster)